cloudfoundry-community/web-config-transform-buildpack/README.md

 #### 3. Add web config transformations

-By default, all web apps and wcf apps created with **Debug** and **Release** configurations and corresponding web config transformation files (Web.Debug.config, Web.Release.config).
+By default, all web apps and wcf apps created with **Debug** and **Release** configurations and corresponding web config transformation files (web.Debug.config, web.Release.config).

-* Add required transformations to `Web.Release.Config`
+* Add required transformations to `web.Release.config`

 * Build and push the application to Cloud Foundry to verify that your config settings are properly transformed

 ###### Note
-> For developer machine debugging, use `Debug` configuration profile and `Web.Debug.config` for transformation.
+> For developer machine debugging, use `Debug` configuration profile and `web.Debug.config` for transformation.

-Sample `Web.Release.Config` with transformations
+Sample `web.Release.config` with transformations

 ```xml
 <?xml version="1.0" encoding="utf-8"?>